 Narayanan was born into a middle-class Tamil Brahmin Hindu family.
 He believes in Hindu beliefs as well as worships Hindu deities.
 Nambi Narayanan’s father’s name is not known.
 He was a businessman, trading in coconut kernel and fiber, and his mother’s name is also not known who was a housewife.
 Nambi Narayanan’s father died in his childhood, putting the entire burden of the family on his shoulders.
 Apart from his mother, he also had five sisters in Nambi’s house, who have been married.

 Narayanan’s marital status is married and his wife’s name is Meena Nambi.
-Nambi Narayanan also has two children, her son named Sankara Kumar Narayanan who is a businessman by profession and his daughter name is Geetha Arunam who is a teacher at Montessori School in Bengaluru.
+Nambi Narayanan also has two children, his son Sankara Kumar Narayanan who is a businessman by profession and his daughter, Geetha Arunam who is a teacher at Montessori School in Bengaluru.
 His family supported him when he was implicated in false allegations by the police in the espionage case.
 After suffering torture from the police, he broke down inside, due to which he also tried to commit suicide but the family explained to him and motivated him to fight for justice.

 Mother: Not Known